dadlepolls/dadle/docs/docs/quickstart.md

 ## Starting up

-For starting the containers, you just need to run `docker-compose up -d`
+For starting the containers, you just need to run `docker-compose up -d`.
+Please give the containers up to 5 minutes for properly starting up since some static pages are being built first.

 :::tip That's it
 Dadle is now up and running and is reachable on the port you've specified